Blog Header

 Uma Thurman In Motherhood, the movie

 Then there is the Birkenstock and socks crowd of overage faux hippies (OAFH).
 The OAFH suffers from a continued saga of arrested development in terms of grooming, a deliberate schlelpiness with a frazzled crunchy-munchy granola attitude.
-They wear their slovenliness as a badge of courage to avoid pedestrian grown-up responsibilities and, instead, proffer wide-eyed exuberance for the otherwise mundane, blended with a certain amount passive-aggressiveness.
-OAFH’s made up a good part of my son’s previous school.
-Interestingly, like the YUMDAF’s, they too all look very much alike.

 I learned to put the mommy muzzle on and tried to accept some of the OAFH’s for who they were and not what their disheveled appearance suggested.
-Frankly, I really didn’t give their schlepitious much thought only to be subjected to ongoing sidebar comments of what they think about the appearance of others.
-Looking like you didn’t leave the house in pj’s was a biggie.
-Weird, I know.

 Last year, the film trucks pulled up outside my son’s school to film Motherhood.
 I saw shots of Uma Thurman frumped-down and in character.
 Most of those schlumpy references were accounted for.
 All the tokens for what become the visual sight gags for those needing a clue from the mirror: